Family financial planning for American expats is critical when planning a move abroad with dependents in tow.

-Financial Considerations for Moving Abroad
+Financial Planning for Moving Abroad

-One of the most surprising things people learn when they leave the U.S. is that they may have to continue filing a U.S. tax return.
+As we mentioned, one of the most surprising things people learn when they leave the U.S. is that they may have to continue filing a U.S. tax return.

 1. Tax Obligations